richburroughs/what-oncall-does-to-us/slides.md

 # Findings

-> "...significant effects of extended work availability on the daily start-of-day mood and cortisol awakening response"
+> "...significant effects of extended work availability on the daily start-of-day mood and cortisol awakening response."

 ---